andysbolton/arch-install/README.md

 4. Partition the disks

-This script assumes a four-partition scheme like below.
+The `install.sh` script assumes a four-partition scheme like below.
 Run `partition-disk.sh` if using my Dell Latitude E6320, which is hardcoded to add the following partitions:

 | disk      | size          | partition type   | mount  | filetype |